grinsted/pop_europe/README.md

 # pop_europe
-A ML approach at figuring out where people live
+A ML approach to figuring out where people live.

-This code estimates the population density in high resolution over EU using sentinel-2 data..
+This code estimates the population density in high resolution over EU using sentinel-2 data.

-I made this as a starting point for a group of students who needed a nice project for an ML course.
-They have since worked more on the code and developed and tested alternative approaches to the same problem.
+I created this as a starting point for a group of students who needed a nice project for an ML course.
+They have since worked more on the code and developed and tested alternative approaches.

 Feel free to contact me if you want to collaborate on this.